MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-operator-access-workstation.md

 Please be sure to review the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) and [Legal Terms](azure-stack-operator-access-workstation-legal-terms.md) prior to download.

-You can download the necessary files to create the OAW VM for the preview from the [Microsoft website](https://aka.ms/OAW).
+You can download the necessary files to create the OAW VM for the preview from [here](https://aka.ms/OAW).

 The following user account policy is applied to the OAW VM: